What I have learned as a parent

 Dealing with big emotions.
 Sometimes it’s a good idea to just walk away and cool down before things get too heated.
 Escalating anger shuts down communication (listening) and works against a constructive resolution.
 It can also set a bad example of how to choose to deal with frustration or challenge.
 Intense emotion is often like a weather pattern– fighting to control it or stop it is sometimes futile.
 Giving into it, allowing it to guide words and behavior can be destructive or hurtful.
 Battening down the hatches and letting it pass or just giving it time to dissipate might be the best strategy.

 De-escalating an emotional firestorm without battle.
-Ramping up a bad scene can feel like the easiest most natural choice, but it is usually not the best path.
-Narrate how you see things, how you feel and why (this is called going “cognitive”).
+Ramping up a bad scene can feel like the easiest most natural choice, but it is rarely the best path.
+Narrate how you see things, how you feel and why (this is called “going cognitive”).
 Say why you are getting very angry or hurt, but try to narrate it rather then just yelling.
 Work against the impulse to get loud or top an escalating emotional confrontation.
 Give verbal warning before getting loud.
 “If (X) then I am going to get very angry/ very loud.”
+It’s always fine to step out and cool off a bit before returning to address an emotionally charged matter.

 Model a fight fair.
-Don’t belittle or demean or show disrespect if you and your partner parent disagree.
+Don’t belittle or demean or show disrespect when you and your partner parent disagree, or when you have issue with your kid.
 You are working something out that is emotionally charged.
 That’s fine.
 You are also modeling for your kid how to deal with conflict by fighting fairly.

 Try to “narrate” a conflict rather than take the emotional bait.
 Narrate/describe your feelings rather than just submitting to them and allowing them to control the scene.
 If you need to walk away and cool off and return to it, that can be okay too.

 Modeling: You show what you’re made of in how you respond to the inevitable difficulties of life, as well as day-to-day frustrations.
-You set examples for your kid with how you navigate life, how you treat others, how you spend you time, how you play.
+You set examples for your kid with how you navigate life, how you treat others, how you spend your time, how you play.
+It is part of the responsibility of being a parent and also a reason to aspire to be a better version of yourself.

 It’s not always the kid’s choice: It is fair and okay to do what the parent wants to do sometimes. e.g. Listen to a particular radio station or eat at a particular restaraunt.
 Whose turn is it today?
 It’s not always up to the kid to choose radio, food, etc. That isn’t fair.
 “Taking turns” is a form of sharing, an essential concept to learn and model.